July 18-19, 2019

 At the end of camp, parents should communicate with their participants to arrange when and where they would like to meet after check-out.
-Parents should park in Lot 15W at the front of Wadsworth Hall and wait for your participant in the lobby of Wadsworth Hall.
-Participants will be checking out on-floor with their counselor first (packing up/cleaning, turning in keys, etc.) and can then bring their luggage down to the lobby when they are done.
-Staff will be available to answer questions.
-Lunch in the cafeteria on the last day of camp is not included in your camp fees, but is available from 11 a.m. to 1 p.m.
-Family members are welcome to purchase meal passes at the Wadsworth Hall front desk.
+Parents should park in Lot 15W at the front of Wadsworth Hall.
+Participants will be checking out on-floor with their counselor (packing up/cleaning, turning in keys, etc.) and will need to be signed out by a parent, guardian or authorized release person.

 Late Arrival Procedure for Live-In Participants

 When our participants are set to arrive late (arrangements MUST be pre-approved or an emergency delay must be called in to the Summer Youth Programs 24 Hour Emergency Line, 906-483-7651.
 Parents and participants first must report to the front desk at Wadsworth Hall to check in and meet with a head counselor who will have materials ready for them when they arrive.
 The parent and participant will go through signing in and dropping off their stuff to their assigned room.
 Once this is taken care of, a counselor will escort the participant to wherever it is they need to be.